Program Director/Program Coordinator

 Electrical & Electronics Technology

 Galveston College’s Electrical & Electronics program offers the ETA Certification Exams for Individuals entering the Electronics field.
 The S.E.T (Student Electronic Technician) certification is given at Galveston College and test knowledge and skills in Electrical Theory, AC/DC, Analog, and Digital Concepts.
 For more information regarding the E.T.A certification or exam please contact the program director.

 Galveston College’s Electrical and Electronics program is also an accredited NCCER program.
-Students will obtain credentialing that will allow them to be put into an international database for prospective employers within the industry to view a student’s Electrical and Electronics credentials.
-Along with the NCCER certificates, students can also obtain three college certificates and also an Associate’s degree.
-To view the degree plans for each certificate and the degree program click the titles under the degree plan section of this webpage.
+Students will have the opportunity to obtain credentialing that will allow them to be put into an international database for prospective employers within the industry to view a student’s Electrical and Electronics credentials.
+Along with the NCCER certificates, students may also obtain three college certificates and an Associate’s degree.
+To view the degree plans for each certificate and the degree program, click the titles under the degree plan section of this webpage.

 Degrees and Certificates

 - Associates of Applied Science (AAS) – Electrical & Electronics Technology

 - Certificate – Electrical & Electronics Technology – Entry Level